B2B Games

 B2B Games is a content provider and business developer and also a serious game developer, currently based in Lyon, France.
 The firm was created in 2005 by Yves Santelli, former export manager of Infogrames and export director of Anuman Interactive.
-Since its inception, the company is working in 3 main areas : Serious Gaming, Marketing Games and game publishing.
+Since its inception, the company is working in 3 main areas: Serious Gaming, Marketing Games and game publishing.

+The B2B Games website is currently defunct.